 - Reporting and analytics

 - The support of multiple search options

 Are there any options on the market or should we develop a tool from scratch?

 Once you've done your research and gathered all the information you need, you can start choosing a specific enterprise search software.
 For example, you can create a comparison table of all relevant solutions on the market to determine the best one.

 However, most likely, you will not be able to find the perfect tool that will cover all your requirements end-to-end.
 In this case, you can consider developing enterprise search software from scratch and get a solution designed for your needs and tailored to your existing data sources.

 You may not be able to decide right away what solution is the best for you.
 In this case, it may be better for you to get an outside opinion, so you may consider looking for help from third-party consultants.

 As business ecosystems expand and the number of fragmented data increases, even simple activities like searching for information grow too complex and time-consuming.
 Because of this, employees have to spend hundreds of working hours each year performing routine and repetitive activities instead of being focused on developing your business.

-Fortunately, the emergence of innovative technologies such as enterprise search allows organizations to transform enterprise knowledge management to make it more intelligent and efficient.
+Fortunately, the emergence of innovative technologies such as enterprise search allows organizations to transform and support enterprise knowledge management to make it more intelligent and efficient.
 This, in turn, may help enterprises improve customer service, increase the productivity of employees, attract more relevant candidates, and increase competitiveness as a result.